DaanBiesterbos/pterodactyl-console/README.md

 Clone this repository.
 If you want to run this application locally you will need to install **PHP 8** or greater.
 In addition, you will need to install the **Composer** package manager.

-Run composer update to install the application dependencies.
+Run composer install to download the application dependencies.

 ```shell
 composer install